d-wiltshire/stock-analysis/README.md

 ![2018](https://user-images.githubusercontent.com/100863488/157741124-72656e2d-41a8-48ec-8852-790f38eaf4fa.png)

+### Results of Refactoring

 The analysis was improved, after its original coding, with refactored code.
 The refactored analysis utilized a `tickerIndex` variable across four arrays (`tickers`, `tickerVolumes`, `tickerStartingPrices`, and `tickerEndingPrices`).

 The refactored code produced significant gains in terms of computation speed.
-Using the original code, the computation time for 2017 figures was approximately .746 seconds, and for 2018 figures was approximately .754 seconds.
+Using the original code, the computation time for 2017 figures was approximately .746 seconds and for 2018 figures was approximately .754 seconds.
 Using the refactored code, the computation time was approximately .105 seconds for both 2017 and 2018.

 ![VBA_Challenge_2017_originalcode](https://user-images.githubusercontent.com/100863488/157741205-b73e3aed-55e9-40df-9271-838b0f26209d.png)
 ![VBA_Challenge_2017_refactoredcode](https://user-images.githubusercontent.com/100863488/157741220-a4dcb804-596f-4691-b755-b38af6b6eaf0.png)